 The Department provides sick and holiday/vacation leave based on length of employment.
 An amount equal to one year's authorized vacation may be carried over from one anniversary date to another.
 Sick leave may be carried over from one year to the next, not to exceed 540 hours for 40-hour personnel and not to exceed 648 hours for operational personnel.
 Upon separation of employment, sick leave balance will not be paid.
 However, obligated sick leave earned prior to September 1, 1996 shall have a maximum payout of 1,080 hours.
 In addition, any sick leave earned between September 2, 1996 through March 31, 2011 will pay a maximum of 216 hours if employment is terminated by retirement, disability, death, or general reduction in work force.
 Holiday/vacation pay up to 180 hours for 40-hour personnel and 216 hours for operational personnel may be carried over to the next year.
-Also, compensatory time up to 200 hours may be carried over to be paid a maximum payout of 180 hours and operational personnel are allowed to be paid a maximum of 216 hours of holiday/vacation pay.
+Also, compensatory time up to 200 hours may be carried over to the next year.
+Upon separation of employment, 40-hour personnel are allowed to be paid a maximum payout of 180 hours and operational personnel are allowed to be paid a maximum of 216 hours of holiday/vacation pay.